-To align with the ministry priorities of supporting quality and transforming the child care sector some allocations have limited flexibility:
+To align with the ministry priorities of supporting quality and transforming the child care sector some allocations have specific parameters:

-- Child Care Expansion Plan Funding Expansion Plan (for children 0-4 years) can be used on General Operating, Fee Subsidy, Ontario Works (formal and informal), Repairs and Maintenance, Play Based Material and Equipment, Special Needs Resourcing (at least 4.1% of allocation), Administration (maximum 10% of total eligible allocation), Transformation, and Capacity Building. - Child Care ELCC Funding ELCC can be used on General Operating, Fee Subsidy, Ontario Works (formal and informal), Repairs and Maintenance, Play Based Material and Equipment, Special Needs Resourcing (at least 4.1% of allocation), Administration (maximum 10% of total eligible allocation), Transformation, Camps and Children's Recreation, and Capacity Building.
+- Child Care ELCC Funding ELCC can be used on General Operating, Fee Subsidy, Ontario Works (formal and informal), Repairs and Maintenance, Play Based Material and Equipment, Special Needs Resourcing (at least 4.1% of allocation), Administration (maximum 10% of total eligible allocation), Transformation, Camps and Children's Recreation, and Capacity Building.
 It also includes expenses for Community-Based Capital for children aged 0-6. - Wage Enhancement/HCCEG. - Wage Enhancement/HCCEG Administration Funding. - Funding for Indigenous-Led Child Care and Child and Family programs. - Base Funding for Licensed Home Child Care This allocation is the minimum amount which may be spent on the Licensed Home Child Care sector.